benjamincharity/angular-json-calendar/README.md

 - `{Bool}`
     - Default value: `true`

-Define the default visibility of month titles.
+Define the default visibility of the month names before each month when [nestingDepth](#nestingdepth) is set to `month`.

 ```javascript
 bcCalendarConfigProvider.showMonthTitles = false;